 And while architects and designers can create beautiful drawings and mood boards and interior plans for their clients, it takes a lot of hard work and skill to implement those creative ideas.
 So this post is dedicated to all of those talented people behind the scenes, from vendors, contractors, paperhangers, seamstresses, and other artisans, and of course project managers, whose names often get forgotten (if ever mentioned) because they are the people that make any beautifully imagined home come to life!

-Thank you for your kind messages, I’m feeling better today and as promised I have a dramatic before / after story to show you.
-Pictures of this cute cottage makeover have been in my tear-up files since 2008 and they still look fantastic!
+Happy Monday!
+As promised, I have a dramatic makeover to show you.
+Pictures of this cute cottage have been in my tear files since 2008 and they still look fantastic!
 Plus, there’s great design wisdom in how a tiny, drab home became an unforgettable gem!

 I know I mentioned this last week but I am over the moon with the February issue of House Beautiful.
 It is filled with gorgeous projects from cover to cover and although I already wrote about one of their stories here (Nina Farmer’s Boston home makeover), I can’t help sharing yet another one.
 It is a 1900s Atlanta cottage with plenty of charm and an old world feel.
 Those of you who share my love of old houses will really like this one!

 Let me start by first saying this, the February issue of House Beautiful is incredible!
 Cover to cover, with each image and story told, House Beautiful has delivered a truly gorgeous, insightful material.
 So if you haven’t gotten yours in the mail, please go out there and buy a copy asap.
 This is one issue you’ll want to hold on to.
 It’s that good!
 The magazine’s February theme is Before & Afters (and during) – which by themselves are some of the most gratifying design stories we could ask for.
 It might just inspire your next home makeover!